xli/sampling_prof/README.md

 1. sampling interval: seconds

-SamplingProf class also takes block as another option to overwite default output handler, the default output handler will write output data to a local file defined by output_file attribute, which is default to SamplingProf::DEFAULT_OUTPUT_FILE
+SamplingProf class also takes block as another option to overwrite default output handler, the default output handler will write output data to a local file defined by output_file attribute, which is default to SamplingProf::DEFAULT_OUTPUT_FILE

 Notice, for the performance and thread-safe concerns, the output handler will not be called in the context of the thread start profiling.